Effective Date: June 01, 2018

 If you contact us with your email address or through a contact form we’ll only have access to the contact information you provide us with.
 Your email may be stored in our email servers.
 If you want us to delete your email you always have the option to ask us to.
 Please note that especially this does not include emails we are obliged to keep for administrative, legal, or security purposes.

 If you register for one of our events, your email address is available to us.
 Eventbrite allows us to use their email tools to contact you if you registered for current and past events from Booster Space (for example: sending confirmation, promotional and feedback emails, processing payments, etc.).
 You may receive emails from the Eventbrite system which were written by us but are sent through the Eventbrite platform.
 If you have created an Eventbrite account, you can always delete or change your personal data in the administration backend of Eventbrite.
 If you did not create an account, please contact us at email@example.com.

 You can also “opt out” of receiving electronic communications by clicking on the “Unsubscribe” link at the bottom of any such email.
 In addition, you may also manage your email preferences at any time by logging into Eventbrite (or signing up and then logging in), clicking on “Account” and then “Email Preferences.”

 Attending an event as speaker, exhibitor or volunteer

-In these cases only the respective departments at Booster Space and the respective fulfillment partners of Booster Space have access to your data.
+In these cases, only the respective departments at Booster Space and the respective fulfilment partners of Booster Space have access to your data.
 This is: Event Management for entry management and volunteers management; speaker management and program editors for speakers; event management, sales management and partner management for exhibitors or sponsors.
-In all cases our administrative team needs access to your data in order to process the bookkeepings.
+In all cases our administrative team needs access to your data to process the bookkeepings.

 How we protect your data